 All other citations shall be in the form prescribed by the latest edition of The Bluebook: A Uniform System of Citation, The Harvard Law Review Association, Gannett House, Cambridge, MA 02138.
 Citations not covered in this rule or in The Bluebook shall be in the form prescribed by the Florida Style Manual published by the Florida State University Law Review, Tallahassee, FL 32306.

 Uniform Citation/ Capitalization Reference (2015).
 Use this quick reference page as an easy reminder of Florida Uniform Citation Rules.

 Other Training Resource:

-Attorney conference calls provide up-to-date information on topics related to legal advocacy.
+The GAL program provides other trainings and CLE courses on its free online training site I am for the Child Academy.
+This includes monthly attorney conference calls that provide up-to-date information on topics related to legal advocacy.
 These trainings are conducted by both Program staff and experts from outside the Florida Guardian ad Litem Program.
 Each hour long presentation has been approved for CLE credit (CLE Credit is good for 18 months from the Conference Date).
 You will find audio files of these conference calls as well as practice aids and materials provided by the lecturer.
 If you are an attorney and would like to receive CLE credit for listening to the audio file, please visit the Florida Bar website and submit the course number provided to receive CLE credit.
-Topics this year include: